reilnur/MurphmonRules/README.md

     - all favorites and shinies are free additional catches, you may not look for a shiny after your 6th catch
     - may only level up each mon once before confirming pivot
     - may only get 2 of same mon as option
-    - Only 1 of each favorite is free, additional atches count towards your 6
+    - Only 1 of each favorite is free, additional catches count towards your 6
 12. Koga and on must be done with safari pivot
 13. Sabrina before Pokemon Mansion
 14. Sevii islands free game: "overworld".
 All items allowed, all exp allowed, etc. Second HM friend for Rock Smash as needed.
-Spa healing not allowed.
+Spa healing is not allowed.
 15. Doubles battles are free game, you may attack with HM friends, any other mon you want...limited to 2 mons in party
 16. All held items found on pivot options, Brockbuddies, HM friend catches are allowed to be kept.
 "Catch and release" mon held items are not allowed.
 Purchased/gifted mon's items are not allowed i.e. Magikarp Route 4, Silph Co.
 Lapras, Dojo Hitmon.
 17. You may not enter a dungeon with a potential pivot in your party to see if it can learn a move from a tutor i.e. Silph Co., Mega Punch/Kick Tutors (You won't have surf yet so you'd have to go through Mt.
 Moon), Rock Tunnel.
 Overworld tutor checks are allowed before commiting to pivot.